 Also, if a student has enrolled as absent, or neglected to register to the University for the past two academic years, a study right is declared passive.

 The past two academic years refer to the academic year when the check for passive study rights is made, and the academic year before that.
-E.g. student receives a letter notifying of declaration of passive study right in December 2015.
-Study right is marked passive 1.8.2016, if there are no study attainments during 1.8.2014-15.4.2016 or a student has not registered as present.
+E.g. student receives a message notifying of declaration of passive study right in December 2017.
+Study right is marked passive 1.8.2018, if there are no study attainments during 1.8.2016-15.4.2018 or a student has not registered as present.

 When student’s study right is declared passive, their study right is marked as “lost” and the reason is “transfer to passive register”.
 If a student has no other valid study rights, the student’s status in study register will be “removed from register”.
 Student who's status is removed from register can’t belong to a student union and will not show in statistics.
 Student is not qualified to receive financial aid for students, nor other benefits related to student status.